-optionName Descrip tion ReturnOnlySimilarFirmNames Specifies the firm r "Pitney B these two the firm r whether to return firm names only when the input firm name is similar to name in the geocoding database.
-For example, if the input firm name is owes" but the geocoding database returns "Pitney Bowes Software, Inc.", of firm names are not similar.
-In most cases the input firm name must match name in the database exactly.
-Some differences in abbreviations are ed similar enough to result in the firm name being returned.
+Parameter Description Option.ReturnOnlySimilarFirmNames Specifies whether to return firm names only when the input firm name is similar to the firm name in the geocoding database.
+For example, if the input firm name is "Pitney Bowes" but the geocoding database returns "Pitney Bowes Software, Inc.", these two firm names are not similar.
+In most cases the input firm name must match the firm name in the database exactly.
+Some differences in abbreviations are considered similar enough to result in the firm name being returned.
 Yes, return only firm names that are similar to the input firm name.
 No, return firm names regardless of whether they are close to the input firm name.
 Default.